-An authorisation in writing ceases to have effect at the end of a period of 3 months beginning with the day on which it took effect.
-So an authorisation starting 1st January would come to an end on 31st March.
+An authorisation in writing ceases to have effect at the end of a period of 3 months beginning with the day on which it took effect, e.g. an authorisation starting 1st January would come to an end on 31st March.

 Regular reviews of authorisations should be undertaken.
 The results of the review should be recorded on Appendix DS/2 and a copy filed on the central record of authorisations.
-If the surveillance provides access to confidential information or involves collateral intrusion more frequent reviews will be required .
-The Authorising Officer should determine how often a review should take place.
+If the surveillance provides access to confidential information or involves collateral intrusion, more frequent reviews will be required.
+The authorising officer should determine at the time of giving the initial authorisation, how often a review should take place (and this may also be subsequently reviewed).